need4swede/heimdall-sso/integrating_heimdall-sso_from_package.md

 # Integrating Heimdall SSO from Package - Complete Guide

-This guide documents the real-world integration of the `@need4swede/heimdall-sso` package into a clean Spotlight application that has no existing authentication.
+This guide documents the real-world integration of the `@need4swede/heimdall-sso` package into a clean application that has no existing authentication.

 ## Prerequisites